nanoframework/nanoFramework.IoT.Device/src/devices/Amg88xx/README.md

 *Note*: resetting the interrupt flag is only required if you want to clear flags while the readings are still within the hysteresis span (but already within the lower-upper range).
 This method does not clear the interrupt flags of the individual pixels.
 See interrupts section for further details on interrupt behavior.

-*Note*: the thermistor overflow flag is only menthioned in early versions of the reference specification.
+*Note*: the thermistor overflow flag is only mentioned in early versions of the reference specification.
 It is not clear whether this is a specification error or a change in a newer revision of the sensor.

 ### Frame Rate